-Looking back, so many stories reflect the power that comes from AMPATH’s longstanding partnership between Kenyans and colleagues from a consortium of academic health centers around the world.
+Looking back, so many stories reflect the power that comes from the longstanding Academic Model Providing Access to Healthcare (AMPATH) partnership between Kenyans and colleagues from academic health centers around the world.
 Here are just a few of them.

 Responding to the Pandemic

 Kenya’s official COVID-related death toll has been relatively low, although limited testing and underreporting may understate the impact.
 Even so, Kenya hasn’t been spared.
 That’s evident in our AMPATH family, which lost leaders like Dr. Patrick Chege, Dr. Ashraf Emarah, and Allan Kamanda.

 The pandemic also hurt many vulnerable patients through the havoc it brought to supply chains, clinical services, and economic programs.
 Yet AMPATH rose to the challenge.
 Lab facilities typically used for HIV testing were rapidly overhauled to handle COVID testing for the region.
 Isolation wards were created and a new oxygen plant installed at Moi Teaching and Referral Hospital (MTRH), which also launched a home-based isolation and care program.

 AMPATH worked with surrounding county governments to equip isolation facilities, supply protective equipment, and infuse direct cash transfers to microfinance programs.
 Indiana University School of Medicine led the AMPATH Consortium support, as faculty staffed wards and the COVID unit in Eldoret.
 AMPATH partners also participated in response planning, provided financial support for needy medical students, and contributed to virtual CME presentations.

 As the pandemic has unfolded, clinical service at MTRH and AMPATH-supported ambulatory clinics continued when possible.
 So did in-person research program activities.

 Testing data and anecdotal reports suggest the worst of the omicron surge has passed.
 And while vaccination rates remain low, they are rising.